Introducing PyCharm supported TalentScore exams

 In this section, we will go through the TalentScore panel’s features.
 You can drag around or hide the panel section if you would like to.

-1. Timer - At the top-right corner of the panel, there will be a timer showing you how much time you have left for finishing your test.
+1. Timer - At the top of the panel, there will be a timer showing you how much time you have left for finishing your test.

-2.1.
-Darkmode - Turn the dark mode for the UI on and off.
+5.1.
+Darkmode - Turn the dark mode of the UI on and off.
 This option turns the dark mode on only for the TalentScore UI.
 To change the theme in the IDE go to the PyCharm menu -> File -> Preferences -> Appearance & Behaviour -> Appearance -> Theme.

 6. Finish - This button will finish the task and the test (if this is the last task to complete).